Design Santa Barbara

 Waterhouse Gallery was established in 1984 by Ralph & Diane Waterhouse.
 In 1991 the Gallery and local artist moved to its present location at the corner of State Street and Figueroa in La Arcada, a beautiful Courtyard in the heart of Santa Barbara’s Cultural District.

-Local Artist Lizabeth Madal spent her early years living along the Eastern Seaboard.
+Furthermore, Local Artist Lizabeth Madal spent her early years living along the Eastern Seaboard.
 She relocated to Southern California and earned a Master of Arts Degree, with Honors from California State University, Northridge.

-She later attended the Academy of Art College in San Francisco and began painting with oils, transferring the beauty of the California landscape to canvas.
+In addition, she later attended the Academy of Art College in San Francisco and began painting with oils, transferring the beauty of the California landscape to canvas.